GS Mark – Geprüfte Sicherheit (Tested Safety)

 We are one of over 60 testing companies to issue GS certificates.
 We offer a variety of services and cross competences: our experts test numerous product attributes, in particular electrical safety, ergonomics and chemical analyses of polymeric materials, electromagnetic compatibility and noise emissions.
 Testing is performed in accordance with the German law, and European directives and regulations.

 We will be happy to send you a customized quotation, which will include the fee for a GS audit and certification.
-Request your customized quote now!

 Would you like to learn more about the GS mark and certification?
 We have the answers to frequently asked questions about the GS seal.
 Is the answer to your question missing?
-Please contact us and we will be happy to assist you!

 What is the GS mark?